Alley Pond Park

 Gertrude Waldeyer Promenade at Oakland Lake

-In the 1930s, Works Project Administration (WPA) workers lined the brook feeding Oakland Lake with blocks, and later, the brook and a small pond leading into the lake were filled.
-In 1941 officials from the Sanitation and Health Departments worked with WPA workers to fill in nearby wetlands in an attempt to control the mosquito population.
-Three thousand people were put to work at nine Queens sites laying pipes, digging drainage ditches, and filling in and grading low areas.
-The result was the destruction of the area’s fragile marshland ecosystem.
-As Queens grew, encroaching urbanization also threatened the lake.
-The construction of a nearby school, the Queensborough Community College, and the widening of Springfield Boulevard on the lake’s western shore all took their toll on the lake’s health.
+In the 1930s, Works Progress Administration (WPA) workers lined the brook that feeds Oakland Lake with cement and, later the brook and a small pond leading into the lake were filled.
+In 1941, officials from the Sanitation and Health Departments worked with WPA workers to further fill in wetlands in an attempt to control the mosquito population.
+As Queens continued to grow, encroaching urbanization also threatened the lake.

 Directions to Alley Pond Park